 There’s one area, though, where your knowledge should be unrivaled, and that is understanding your customer and the business case you are there to solve.
 Get familiar with their requirements and deadlines.
 Stay connected to your stakeholders, listen, ask questions, and then push their objectives down to the people in your charge.
 Once again, this is especially important if there are subcontractors who have a limited view of the big picture.

 Make yourself present in meetings, erring on the side of being overly-present (especially at first).
 Requirements gathering session?
 You gotta be there.
 Sprint planning and backlog grooming?
 Not optional.
 But that deep dive on a bug or tricky technical problem?
-Maybe let your tech experts handle it, or at least have them gather the data and come to you if they run stuck or need a decision.
+Maybe let your tactical experts handle it, or at least have them gather the data and come to you if they run stuck or need a decision.

 Speaking of decisions, apply wisdom to the ones you can delegate and ones you cannot.
 Specifics will vary project to project, but in general the more reversible a decision is, the less important it is you make it.
 Another rule of thumb: as soon as you know how to do something well, it’s time to teach someone else to do it, while you take up the next challenge no one else is equipped to solve.
 Fail at security and you fail full stop, so keep your eyes on anything that could jeopardize it.

-High level architecture and technology choices will matter more in the long run than anything decided in a code review, so keep your nitpicks to yourself.
+High-level architecture and technology choices will matter more in the long run than anything decided in a code review, so keep your nitpicks to yourself.
 Speaking of code reviews, their value mostly comes in peer to peer cross-checks.
 If you think you have to approve every line of code yourself, you’re doing it wrong.
 Treat your attention like the precious commodity it is.

 Take failure personally.
 Things will go wrong; the minute you blame those under your charge, you’ve lost.
 Instead, turn your gaze inward to what you could have done better.
 When you hold yourself to the highest standard, it calls others to do the same.